sreekanniga/mysql-data-analysis/README.md

 - `screenshots/` – Output screenshots
 - `README.md` – Project documentation

+## Dataset
+The dataset used in this project is a public Amazon Sales dataset obtained from Kaggle.

+NOTE: The original dataset is not included in this repository because it exceeds GitHub's web upload size limit.
+The SQL queries were executed successfully in MySQL Workbench, and the output screenshots are provided in the `Screenshots` folder.

 ## Key Insights
 - Retrieved and explored sales records using SQL queries.
 - Filtered data based on specific conditions.